 Newer developments frequently described as "luxury," regardless of their location, have a more rigorous application process and are more heavily managed.
-Whether you're a student or living an adult lifestyle, keep this in mind when settling at these establishments.
+Keep this in mind when settling at these establishments.

-So welcome home new Gator.
-Whether you're a university student or a student of life, you'll benefit from the fun, cultural vibes of this north-central Florida city!
+So welcome home to Gainesville.You'll benefit from the fun, cultural vibes of this north-central Florida city!